Please register, this function is available for registered users only.

-The current health status of the affected populations: mortality, morbidity health risks (potential outbreaks), nutrition.
+The current health status of the affected populations: mortality, morbidity trends. health risks (potential outbreaks), nutrition status

-Initial focus on existing facilities and services of national health authorities, other national and non-state actors, and international partners.
+Existing facilities and services of national health authorities, other national and non-state actors, and international partners

-Access, coverage, utilisation, quality and effectiveness of the services currently available.
+Access, coverage, utilization, quality and effectiveness of the services currently available

-Not all the information needed can be obtained by an initial rapid sectoral assessment.
-Adopt a phased approach that starts by collecting key indicators and advances to a comprehensive assessment with complex sampling methodologies.
+Not all the information needed can be obtained by an initial rapid assessment.
+Adopt a phased approach that starts by collecting key indicators and advances to a more comprehensive assessment.